 Whether it’s cars, drones, or even the portable powerhouses we call smartphones, electricity does an incredible amount to make our lives easier.
 So what do you get when you stick a battery on something like a skateboard?
 A whole lot of awesome, and we are here to show you the best electric skateboards of the bunch.

-Electric skateboards are beginning to populate the market faster than you can say “I no longer get any exercise”, with a variety of options coming in from startups and established companies alike.
-These electric boards each have a huge variance in their pricing structures due to capacity, maximum speed, size, and controller development.
-With so many electric skateboards available, how are you supposed to pick the best option for you?
+These electrified boards are beginning to populate the market faster than you can say “I no longer get any exercise,” with a variety of options coming from startups and established companies alike.
+These electric skateboards each have a huge variance in their pricing structures due to capacity, maximum speed, size, and controller development.
+With so many electric skateboards available, how are you supposed to know which are the best electric skateboards?
 That’s what we’re here for.

 Boosted Board 2.0

-The board is rated for a top speed of 22 miles per hour and can climb hills of 25% grade.
-It has fantastic flex due to the bamboo construction, and weighs about 4-5 pounds depending on what battery option you get.
+The board is rated for a top speed of 22 miles per hour and can climb hills of 25 percent grade.
+It has fantastic flex due to the bamboo construction, and weighs about four to five pounds, depending on which battery option you get.

-We reviewed the Boosted Board 2.0 just recently, and you can read the whole review here.
+We reviewed the Boosted Board 2.0 last year, and you can read the whole review here.

-The InBoard M1 is probably the most competitive options to the Boosted Board 2.0.
-Though many of the specifications are the same on this board, it employs a very different design, being shaped much more like a skateboard with the batteries tucked discretely into the board itself.
-With its incredibly thing design, you shouldn’t have trouble going over bumps in the road, though you probably shouldn’t be doing any aerial tricks on this thing like you would on a traditional skateboard.
+The InBoard M1 is probably the most competitive option when stacked up against the Boosted Board 2.0.
+Though many of the specifications are the same on this board, it employs a very different design.
+It’s shaped much more like a regular skateboard, with the batteries tucked discretely into the board itself.
+With its incredibly thin design, you shouldn’t have trouble going over bumps in the road, though you probably shouldn’t be doing any aerial tricks on this thing, like you would on a traditional skateboard.

-With a top speed of 22 miles per hour, you shouldn’t have any trouble blazing through the city at high speeds.
-The InBoard M1 can also climb hills of 15% grade, so while you’re not going to be trailing Lumbard Street with this thing, it should be able to make it up most inclines.
+With a top speed of 22 miles per hour, you shouldn’t have trouble blazing through the city at high speeds.
+The InBoard M1 can also climb hills of 15 percent grade, so while you’re not going to be trailing Lombard Street with this thing, it should be able to make it up most inclines.

 The InBoard M1 is approved for air travel, so you’ll be able to take it with you wherever you go with no problems.
 Since the batteries aren’t showing on the base of the board, you probably won’t get stopped bringing it with you as a carry on.
-There are even headlights and taillights on this thing, so you can feel comfortable riding at night time.
+It even has headlights and taillights, so you can feel comfortable riding at night.

-At $1,399, the InBoard does not come cheap, but the company does offer financing plans for those who want to get riding right away.
-We’ll likely have a full review coming in the near future, so stay tuned for all the details when that hits.
+At $999, the InBoard does not come cheap, but the company does offer financing plans for those who want to get riding right away.

 The Stary Board is all about one thing: size.
-The team is looking to make the thinnest electric board on the market, and it seems like they’ve done it.
-Coming in at just 11.4 pounds, this board is just about as heavy as a traditional longboard, but can easily aid you to get where you need to go.
-The board has a range of about 9 miles, and can hit a top speed of 18.6 miles per hour.
+The team is looking to make the thinnest electric board in the market, and it seems like they’ve done it.
+Coming in at just 11.4 pounds, this electric skateboard is just about as heavy as a traditional longboard, but can easily aid you to get where you need to go.
+The board has a range of about nine miles, and can hit a top speed of 18.6 miles per hour.

-Swagtron has been pumping out electric modes of transportation like no tomorrow, and electric skateboards are no exception.
-Thought there are a couple different types available from the company, the Swagtron Voyager is the premier option from the company.
-It features dual 350 watt motors and can reach up to 30 miles per hour with the option un-governed controller.
+Swagtron has been pumping out electric modes of transportation like there is no tomorrow.
+Electric skateboards are no exception.
+Though there are a couple different types available from the company, the Swagtron Voyager is their premier option.
+It features dual 350-watt motors and can reach up to 30 miles per hour with the ungoverned controller option.

-The controller has a screen which shows the speed you are moving at, and includes buttons that allow you to coast at a consistent speed very easily.
-You can boost to go faster or slow down with these buttons, and it’s a lot of fun to coast through the city without having to touch the controller much. down quite precisely.
+The controller has a screen which shows your current speed.
+It includes buttons that allow you to coast at a consistent speed very easily too.
+You can speed up or slow down using these buttons, and it’s a lot of fun to coast through the city without having to touch the controller much.

-The 8 ply deck makes this board extremely sturdy, and the batteries mounted to the bottom of the board keep it firm with a little bit of flex for bumps in the road.
-The company is targeting the ultra-affordable market with this board, and it is available for just $300 at Amazon.
+The eight-ply deck makes this board extremely sturdy, and the batteries mounted at the bottom of the board keep it firm with a little bit of flex for bumps.
+The company is targeting the ultra-affordable market with this board — it’s available for just $300 at Amazon.
 For that price, this is easily one of the best electric skateboards you can buy.

 Leiftech Electric Street Snowboard

-This board is different to traditional longboards in that is employs two extra wheels on the base to help you carve around the streets.
-It still uses battery backs and remotes like most other electric skateboards, but it is actually made for tricks unlike other options.
-There are multiple battery options for you to choose from, with 5, 10, and 15 miles of range in each.
+This board is different from traditional longboards in that is employs two extra wheels on the base to help you carve around the streets.
+It still uses battery packs and remotes like most other electric skateboards, but it is actually made for tricks, unlike other options.
+There are multiple battery options for you to choose from, with five, 10, and 15 miles of range in each.

-The Leiftech Electric Street Snowboard is completely water resistant, so you can ride it through the streets even in the pouring rain or snow.
-There are foot grips to make the board feel even more like a snowboard, and it really makes this longboard feel unique compared to other options.
+The Leiftech Electric Street Snowboard is completely water resistant, so you can ride it through the streets even in the pouring rain.
+There are foot grips to make the board feel even more like a snowboard, making it very unique when compared to other options.
 With battery indicators sitting right on top of the board itself, you’ll always know how much battery you have left, and should be able to hot swap battery packs on the fly.

 Metroboard Dual Drive Electric Longboard

-Yuneec is probably the most well known for their drones, but they actually make a lot more.
-The company makes one of the most affordable electric skateboards on the market, and it actually doesn’t have to cut a lot of corners in terms of design.
-The E-Go is made for those who are looking to go from novice to experienced in a pinch, and they have delivered quite a spectacular option.
+Yuneec is probably most known for their affordable drones, but they actually make a lot more.
+The company produces one of the most affordable electric skateboards, and it actually doesn’t have to cut a lot of corners in terms of design.
+The E-Go is made for those who are looking to go from novice to experienced in a pinch.
+And Yuneec has delivered quite a spectacular option.

-The Yuneec E-Go2 may not be the fastest option on the market with a top speed of just 12.5 miles per hour, but it makes up for this with its incredible range.
-Yuneec says the E-Go can go up to 18 miles on a single charge, which is better than most of the high-end models available.
+The Yuneec E-Go2 may not be the fastest option, with a top speed of just 12.5 miles per hour, but it makes up for this with its incredible range.
+Yuneec says the E-Go can go up to 18 miles on a single charge, which is better than some of the high-end models available.

 The E-Go2 is quite sleek, and looks great with its colorful design.
-The controller uses a sliding acceleration curve in order to move you forward and break, and features both a Sport and Eco mode in order to accommodate for different kinds of users.
-There is also an E-Go cruiser app that gives you control of your boards settings via Bluetooth, which works for both iOS and Android systems.
+The controller uses a sliding acceleration curve in order to move you forward and brake.
+It also features both a Sport and Eco mode in order to accommodate for different kinds of users.
+The E-Go cruiser app gives you control of your board’s settings via Bluetooth.

-Are there any major boards that we missed?
-Let us know in the comments below, and make sure to stay tuned for more electric skateboard reviews coming soon!
+Are there any major electric skateboards we missed?
+Let us know in the comments below.